Completing the DevOps Pipeline for Mainframe: Designing and Implementing Test Automation

 However, they still did not have a fully automated deployment pipeline.

-In short: Before we completed our client’s DevOps pipeline, we had to automate testing as well.
+In short, before we completed our client’s DevOps pipeline for mainframe, we also had to automate testing.
+Before we completed our client’s DevOps pipeline, we had to automate testing as well.

-Closing the Gap: Why It Was So Important to Create Test Automation
+Closing the Gap: Why It Was So Important to Create Mainframe Test Automation

-Testing is a big part of any application development pipeline, and our client was still following a long and winding manual process.
+Testing is a big part of mainframe application development pipeline, and our client was still following a long and winding manual process.
 It looked like this:

 - Step 1: When code was installed on TEST, the testing team received a notification and built a test plan for the code change.